sujit-khanna/sujit-khanna.github.io/_posts/2020-9-14-Synthetic-Prices.md

 <p align="center"><img src="https://user-images.githubusercontent.com/71300644/93732430-4c7f3b80-fb9f-11ea-8a80-e36d7fb4a89c.png" height="200"></p>

-With our model formally defined, we proceeed with fitting it on the lograthmic returns of the SPY ETF.
+With our model formally defined, we proceed with fitting it on the logarithmic returns of the SPY ETF.
 For generating synthetic returns using the posterior distribution of this model, we use historical log returns for the date range 2013-2018.
 The data beyond 2018 is considered as the true out of sample data when we compare the backtesting methodologies using actual prices and synthetic prices.
-The code snippet below loads the SPY prices, and defines the models with the priors.
+The code snippet below loads the SPY prices and defines the models with the priors.

 ### Loading data and defining model: